This course offers a Single Honours Archaeology degree programme with an additional Portuguese language qualification.

 Participation in a four-week field excavation module at Stage 1 is a requirement of the programme.
 The School will cover the cost of transport to the site from the University, and will provide all necessary equipment for the excavation.
 Students are expected to supply their own waterproof clothing and sturdy footwear.

-At Stage 3 students are required to spend a year abroad studying archaeology in their chosen language, normally through the Erasmus programme.
+At Stage 3 students are required to spend a year abroad studying Archaeology in their chosen language.

 How do I fund my study?